Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Data Preparation</h2>
 All the independent variables are numerical.
 Before cleaning the dataset, the index was reset, and the column: 'PLAYER NAME' was dropped (see Figure 4), since it won't be needed for further analysis.
-The null values were identified shown on Figures 5, and dropped.
+The null values were identified asshown on Figures 5, and dropped.
 The dataset was reduced to 27 columns and  3380 rows as shown on Figure 6.
-Duplicates were not observed.
+Duplicates was observed in just one row.

 </br>
 </br>